muhammmadalli/sop/README.md

-# sop
+# SOP - My repo of step by step hosting
-Standard Operating Procedures for various tasks
+| Standard Operating Procedures for various tasks